Côte d’Ivoire August 2020 People’s Revolution

-The resistance and civilian uprising have chosen the weapon of non-violence (la révolution à mains nues, empty-handed revolution) following Gandhi's principles of non-violence as protests spread throughout the country in the last two weeks of August, as well as amongst the Ivorian diaspora in major cities world wide.
-Up to 10,000 people marched in Paris on the 29th of August 20020.
+The resistance and civilian uprising have chosen the weapon of non-violence (la révolution à mains nues, empty-handed revolution) following Gandhi's principles of non-violence as protests spread throughout the country in the last two weeks of August as well as amongst the Ivorian diaspora in major cities worldwide.
+Up to 10,000 people marched in Paris on the 29th of August 2020.

 Since the civilian uprising French President Emmanuel Macron has remained embarrassingly silent and plans to meet with Ouattara, who is currently on holiday in France, in early September.
 The UN, local embassies in Côte d'Ivoire and the European Union have remained silent or only made vague comments calling for dialogue, without addressing the contested issues.
 By not taking a stance against the one-sided attacks by the Ouattara regime on the Ivorian population these institutions indirectly allow for such severe human rights abuses to continue with impunity.

 On the eve of the 13 of August protests Ivorian Minister of Territorial Administration and Decentralization, Sidiki Diakité, announced that the protests had not been formally notified following due process, yet the official notification document was released on social media contradicting his statement.